 Being a teen or young adult is difficult enough as it is.
 However, the continued pressures of isolation and social distancing brought about by COVID-19 can leave many without the face-to-face interaction that is an important factor in mental health.
 A June 2020 report by the Huffington Post revealed that 60% of teens expressed feelings of loneliness during the pandemic, while 43% revealed feelings of depression brought on by the isolation and uncertainty of COVID-19.
 Regardless of the specific cause, it’s important for parents, guardians, teachers, and others to identify the symptoms of mental illness in teens and young adults so they can guide them toward treatment and counseling to help improve their outlook in both the short and long term.

-What Does it Mean to Have a Mental Health Problem?
+What Does it Mean to Have a Mental Illness?

-A mental health problem is any condition that makes it difficult for a person to think, feel, behave, or function as they would normally.
+A mental illness is any condition that makes it difficult for a person to think, feel, behave, or function as they would normally.
 This difficulty may be long-lasting, or it may occur from time to time.
 Mental illnesses include conditions such as depression, schizophrenia, eating disorders, and anxiety.
-Like with any other illness, it’s necessary to see a health provider who can diagnose the issue and help treat it.
+As with any other illness, it’s necessary to see a healthcare provider who can diagnose the issue and help treat it.

 Online Resources for Adolescents and Young Adults